omkar-shelke25/cka-killercoda/configure-kubernetes-gateway-api/step1.md

   3. Path `/travellers` → Service `travellers` (port 80) in namespace `jp-bullet-train-app-prod`
 - **Path Match Type**: `PathPrefix` for all routes

-**Important**: Since the HTTPRoute is in namespace `jp-bullet-train-gtw` but references services in `jp-bullet-train-app-prod`, you need cross-namespace routing.
-A ReferenceGrant has already been created to allow this.

 ---

 #### Task 3: Configure Local DNS